-When you develop iOS app use swift, you can make ui component fixed size.
-But iOS devices has different screen size, so fixed size UI component will render differently on different iOS devices.
-Even when you change same iOS device’s orientation from portrait to landscape, fixed size UI design will make the app appear ugly like below picture, when you change the screen orientation, the three button’s width will not full fill the screen width, this is not user friendly.
+When you develop an iOS app use swift, you can make the UI components fixed size.
+But iOS devices have different screen sizes, so the fixed size UI components will render differently on different iOS devices.
+Even when you change the same iOS device’s orientation from portrait to landscape, the fixed size UI design will make the app appear ugly like the below video, when you change the screen orientation, the three button’s width will not full fill the screen width, this is not user friendly.

-To fix this issue, swift provide UI constraints for you to make UI component auto layout responsively to the iOS device screen size change.
-After setting UI component constraints, you can make the UI component automatically change layout to match different iOS screen size or when the screen orientation is changed.
+To fix this issue, swift provide UI constraints for you to make UI component auto-layout responsively to the iOS device screen size change.
+After setting UI component constraints, you can make the UI component automatically change the layout to match different iOS screen sizes or when the screen orientation is changed.

-Below picture is the result after change the three button’s constraints to make it auto layout responsively.
-You can see when the screen orientation is changed from portrait to landscape, the three button’s width will full fill the screen width responsively.
+The below video shows the result after changing the three button’s constraints to make it auto-layout responsively.
+You can see when the screen orientation is changed from portrait to landscape, the three button’s width will fully fill the screen width responsively.

 1. How To Choose Different iOS Device Simulator Or Change Screen Orientation In Xcode.

-file in Xcode swift project, then you can see all the iOS device simulator icon at the center bottom of View Controller Scene.
-You can choose one iOS device simulator to preview the screen.
-You can also change the iOS device orientation by click the Portrait and Landscape icon.
+file in Xcode swift project, then you can see all the iOS device simulator icons at the center bottom of View Controller Scene.
+You can choose one iOS device simulator to preview the screen in the View as area.
+You can also change the iOS device orientation by click the Portrait or Landscape icon.

-If you can not see above iOS device simulator list, you can close both the left and right side panel in Xcode project, then you can see it.
+- If you can not see the above iOS device simulator list, you can close both the left and right side panels in the Xcode project, then you can see it.

 2. How To Use Swift Constraints To Constrain UI Component.

-There is an auto layout menu bar at right side of the View as device simulator icon list, it provide five buttons for you to constrain UI component or align multiple UI components.
-Below is the steps about how to use it.
+There is an auto-layout menu bar at the right side of the View as device simulator icon list, it provides five buttons for you to constrain UI components or align multiple UI components.
+Below are the steps about how to use it.

-2.1 Add Layout Constraints To UI Component By Drag & Drop In Main Storyboard View Controller Scene.
+2.1 Add Layout Constraints To UI Component By Drag & Drop To Main Storyboard View Controller Scene.

 - Click the Xcode project’s Main.storyboard file to open and edit it.

-- Add one or two UI components into the View Controller Scene from ui component library.
-I add one Button and one Activity Indicator in it.
+- Add one or two UI components into the View Controller Scene from the UI component library.
+I add one Button and one Activity Indicator to it.

-- Press Control key and drag the Activity Indicator object to the iPhone top area at the same time use mouse key, it will display a blue line between the Activity Indicator and iPhone’s top area.
+- Press the Control key and drag the Activity Indicator object to the iPhone top area at the same time use the mouse key, it will display a blue line between the Activity Indicator and iPhone’s top area.
+You can see this step demo video in the youtube URL https://youtu.be/ncxRzEHz1fk.

-- When you release the mouse key, it will popup a dialog which contains multiple item to let you define layout constraints.
-You can select any item to add top, bottom, leading or trail layout constraints etc between the activity indicator and the iOS device screen safe area.
-You can also add center layout constraint to the activity indicator to make it layout center both in horizontal or vertical direction.
+- When you release the mouse key, it will popup a dialog that contains multiple items to let you define layout constraints.
+You can select any item to add top, bottom, leading or trail layout constraints between the activity indicator and the iOS device screen safe area.
+You can also add center layout constraint to the activity indicator to make it layout center both in the horizontal or vertical direction.

-- If you want to add constraints to the Upload button below the activity indicator, you can press Control key and drag & drop the Upload button to the activity indicator use mouse key.
+- If you want to add constraints to the Upload button below the activity indicator, you can press the Control key and drag & drop the Upload button to the activity indicator use the mouse key.
+You can see this step demo video in the youtube URL https://youtu.be/UbAaaEjlKP0.

-- When you see the blue line, you should release the mouse key, then it will popup a dialog that let you add layout constraints between the button and the activity indicator.
-You can click different menu item to add different layout constraints between the button and the activity indicator.
+- When you see the blue line, you should release the mouse key, then it will popup a dialog that lets you add layout constraints between the button and the activity indicator.
+You can click different menu items to add different layout constraints between the button and the activity indicator.

 2.2 How To Pin A UI Component On The Scene Use Swift Constraints.